“Learning how to learn is life's most important skill.”

 "Learning to read is the most important thing your child will undertake during his school years.
 I could say that, "it's the foundation of the future learning" or "it's the building blocks to his future."
 But those words are too general, too cool, and lack the small pictures associated with being able, or unable, to read.
 What learning to read will really do is allow your child to share the information that others have written down.
 It will allow him to share his own experiences with others, to put his questions, his beliefs, his thoughts and dreams on paper.
 It will offer him hours of enjoyment, decrease his likelihood of depression, unemployment, and low self-esteem.
 And certainly of equal importance to him, learning to read is just one of those things he will do that everyone else can do too, that identity him with the rest of us, that prove he is capable and worthy of entrance into the realm of the educated world." - Carmen McGuiness

-ART!
-WHAT FUN WE HAVE!
+CHIP, OUR THERAPY DOG!
 NEW FRIENDS ARE WAITING FOR YOU AT THE WILLIAMS SCHOOL